fhiso/legacy-format/serialisation.md

 #### Identifying escapes                                      {#identify-escs}

-To identify all the *escaped ats* and *escape sequences* in a *string payload*, an *ELF parser* scans the string from beginning to end looking for "at" signs (U+0040), and then inspects the next *character*, if there is one, to determine how the "at" sign is to be interpreted.
+To identify all the *escaped at signs* and *escape sequences* in a *string payload*, an *ELF parser* scans the string from beginning to end looking for "at" signs (U+0040), and then inspects the next *character*, if there is one, to determine how the "at" sign is to be interpreted.

-If the following *character* is another "at" sign, then an *ELF parser* *shall* identify the two "at" signs as an *escaped at*, and then resume scan for "at" signs from the *character* following the second "at" sign.
+If the following *character* is another "at" sign, then an *ELF parser* *shall* identify the two "at" signs as an *escaped at sign*, and then resume scan for "at" signs from the *character* following the second "at" sign.

-{.example ...}  The `@@` in the *payload* of the following *structure* is identified as an *escaped at*.
+{.example ...}  The `@@` in the *payload* of the following *structure* is identified as an *escaped at sign*.

     1 EMAIL name@@example.com
 {/}